 One of the most confusing aspects of the financial aid process for first time recipients is the loan acceptance process.
 Students are required to complete entrance counseling as well as completing a Master Promissory Note.
 Students may have to complete this process several times their first semester if they are receiving multiple types of loans.
 A detailed description including step-by-step instructions is listed here.

 Aid is typically delivered on the first day of class in both Fall and Spring Semesters (assuming the student has completed their paperwork and loan acceptance steps prior).
 For information on Summer session delivery dates, please click here.
-The Office of Financial Aid and Scholarships encourages students to setup and use direct deposit.
+Student Financial Services encourages students to setup and use direct deposit.
 More information regarding the disbursement of aid is given below.

 Reading Your Award Letter